realmagicgreen/magicgreen11ty/src/articles/2018-07-19-rethink-plastic.md

 ---
 title: Rethink Plastic
 subtitle: A movement to raise awareness of plastic pollution and the existing solutions.
 Movies, education, and government pressure.
+dcategory: techniques
-description: "A Plastic Ocean’s message raises the awareness of plastic pollution and the existing solutions.
+escription: "A Plastic Ocean’s message raises the awareness of plastic pollution and the existing solutions.
 It is creating policy and social change around the world."
 date: 2018-07-19
 published: true
 tags: